RichardMidnight/sd/README.md

  - Easily restore images to an SD card.

- - Read an image-file from an sd card.
+ - Restore an image-file from an sd card.

- - Write an image-file to an sd card.
+ - Backup an image-file to an sd card.

  - Works entirely on a Raspberry Pi in terminal.
 No Windows or Mac needed.